- Written by Dr.Mehmet Demircioglu

 Send a short written summary and any records.
 The summary should include the procedure, year, drug if known, symptoms, timing, treatment, later anesthesia exposures, confirmed allergy labels, and current medications.
 Include photos if there was a rash and you still have them.

 If anything changed after booking, send the update immediately.
 A new allergy diagnosis, hospital visit, antibiotic reaction, heart symptom, or fainting episode should not wait until surgery morning.
-My page on medical changes after booking a hair transplant explains why late medical updates can change the plan.
+Medical changes after booking a hair transplant can change the plan even when the date is close.

 Earlier information gives the clinic more options.
 Late information often leaves only two choices, rush or postpone.
 Planning is safer.